Polarimetry – optical activities

 In order to determine the exact compensation position, SCHMIDT + HAENSCH uses faraday modulation as an electronic enhancement.
 Without mechanical transmission by a V-belt or gear being necessary, we apply a direct coupling of optical encoder and analyzer in all measuring instruments.

-That is how a high accuracy throughout the entire measuring range is achieved.
+That is how a high precision throughout the entire measuring range is achieved.
 Additionally, these principles guarantee for short measuring times and no mechanic wear.
 Consequently, highest sensitivity and fastest compensation time over the entire measuring range is archieved.
 The continuous measurement is also allowing monitoring of muto-rotation.